maggie-harrington/university-registrar/README.md

     * update - single instance
     * delete - single instance

-8. Construct and test a method to return all of a student's courses
+9. Construct and test a method to return all of a student's courses

-9. Write Silex routes for Course in app.php after all tests pass.
+10. Write Silex routes for Course in app.php after all tests pass.

-10. Create courses page to display all courses at the university, including a form to add new courses.
+11. Create courses page to display all courses at the university, including a form to add new courses.

+12. Add edit and delete buttons to courses page, with a new page for the edit form.

-11. Construct and test a method to assign students to a course.
+13. Construct and test a method to assign students to a course.

-12. Write Silex routes for assigning students to a course in app.php after all tests pass.
+14. Write Silex routes for assigning students to a course in app.php after all tests pass.

-13. Create an enroll student page to allow registrar to select a course and assign students to that course.
+15. Create an enroll student page to allow registrar to select a course and assign students to that course.

-14. Add edit and delete buttons to students page, with a new page for the edit form.

-15. Add edit and delete buttons to courses page, with a new page for the edit form.

 16. Export `university_registrar` and `university_registrar_test` databases to include in project folder.